 For proper drafting, a fire should be made in a grate so that the fire gets needed oxygen.
 Also, without a fire grate, there will be so much smoke that the fire won’t get hot enough to ventilate properly.
 The fire should be built toward the back of the firebox, no more than an inch away from the back wall.

 When a chimney gets clogged, the flue can become so narrow that combustion products can’t properly exit the chimney, resulting in a backdraft.
 There are many different types of chimney obstruction, and a few examples are: an animal builds a nest in your chimney, there is an excessive accumulation of creosote, masonry is deteriorating and falling into the flue, and leaves or other types of debris have collected in the flue.
 Clearing the blockage can help combustibles escape properly and solve smoky fireplace problems.

 Nice, clean fires are the result of using seasoned wood.
 If you burn wet or green wood, on the other hand, the fire may not burn hot enough for the hot air to rise, which causes the combustion gases to exit into the room instead of up the chimney.

 If a chimney isn’t built high enough, particularly in consideration of the height and slant of the roof, there may be problems with drafting.
 It’s sometimes necessary to add more height to a chimney, to fix the problem of a smoky fireplace.
-This is a technical issue which requires the knowledge of a professional, since a chimney that’s too tall can also cause a drafting problem.
+This is a technical issue that requires the knowledge of a professional since a chimney that’s too tall can also cause a drafting problem.